WilsonSayresLab/AlignmentProcessor/README.md

 			otherwise it will not run).
 Otherwise the program will quit after converting the files.

+	-m	indicates the method for KaKs_Calculator to use to calculate substitution rates (see below).

 	--codeml	will run codeml on all of the files in the 06_phylipFiles directory.
 You must also supply a control file for CodeML which must be located in the